asgunzi/Math_proofs_cardboard_paper/README.md

 ![](Images/Sierp03.jpeg)

-In the cardboard model, the triangle must be a little smaller than the drawing, because otherwise we will slice the adjacente triangles.
+In the cardboard model, the triangle must be a little smaller than the drawing, because otherwise we will slice the adjacent triangles.

 ![](Images/Sierp04.jpeg)

 We can continue the process until the precision of our knife allows.

-Fractals are always beautiful to see and to play.
+Fractals are always beautiful to see and to play with.

 # Part 2: 3D puzzles with origami cubes